davibelo/python-pro-bootcamp-2021/02-intermediate/00-preparing_IDE.md

 7. Remember to add .venv on .gitignore (.venv/**) project file

 8. Set code formatter on VSCode settings
-    - Choose autopep8, yapf or black (see observation below)
+    - Choose yapf, autopep8 or black (see observation below)
+    > autopep8 is the more flexible formatter<br>
-    > black formatter does not give you possibilites, it apply always the same rules.
+    > black formatter does not give you possibilites, it apply always the same rules and rules are fixed.<br>
-    > for example: autopep8 permits you to choose how to break lines and corrects indentation
-    > black will revert your break lines and make everything its way
+    > for example: autopep8 permits you to choose how to break lines and corrects indentation, black will revert your break lines and make everything its way<br>
-    > yapf acts similar to black, but the style is better than black and it has
-    > options to personalize it
+    > yapf acts similar to black, but the style is better than black and it has options to personalize it

 9. Set code linter on VSCode settings
     - Enable pylint, pylama or flask8 (one at time)